 NOAA Fisheries Service has implemented several fishery regulations through either interim measures or amendments to fishery management plans (FMPs) during the past several years that were not adopted and implemented by some Gulf states.
 These measures included recreational red grouper interim regulations in 2005, a recreational grouper closure in 2007, and recreational red snapper regulations in 2007 and 2008.
-In developing regulations, analyses for Council amendments and FMPs assume that states will comply with proposed federal regulations.
-If states do not comply, then projected reductions in harvest and fishing mortality may not occur, compromising the Council's ability to end overfishing and rebuild overfished stocks.
+In developing regulations, analyses for Council amendments and FMPs assume that the states will implement regulations that are consistent with proposed federal regulations.
+If the states do not implement compatible regulations, then projected reductions in harvest and fishing mortality may not occur, compromising the Council's ability to end overfishing and rebuild overfished stocks.
 The net result is that landings may exceed target levels, and future determinations of stock status may indicate overfishing is occurring.
 Although most king mackerel are predominantly caught outside of state territorial waters, catch in state waters can still be significant for Spanish mackerel and cobia.
 Additionally, more liberal regulations in state waters complicate law enforcement and may provide fishermen with an incentive to harvest greater amounts of fish, regardless of where the fish are caught.

 NOAA Fisheries Service has the authority to establish permit requirements and conditions for federal for-hire and commercial permit holders who choose to have a federal fishing permit and engage in the privilege of fishing.
-By requiring federal permit holders to comply with the more restrictive of state or federal CMP regulations when fishing in state waters, the probability of overages occurring would be reduced and there would be an increased likelihood that overfishing is prevented.
-This is especially important given the new mandates of the reauthorized Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), which require annual catch limits and accountability measures for species managed by the Councils.
+By requiring federal permit holders to comply with the more restrictive of state or federal CMP regulations when fishing in state waters, the probability of exceeding established management targets would be reduced and there would be an increased likelihood that overfishing is prevented.
+This is especially important given the mandates of the reauthorized Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), which require annual catch limits and accountability measures for species managed by the Councils.

-Alternative 1 would maintain status quo conditions and would not require commercial or forhire vessels from abiding by the more restrictive of state or federal regulations when fishing in state waters.
+Gulf Preferred Alternative 1 would maintain status quo conditions and would not require commercial or for-hire vessels from abiding by the more restrictive of state or federal regulations when fishing in state waters.
 As a result, the likelihood of quota overages would be increased, resulting in a higher likelihood of overfishing occurring, and possibly requiring more restrictive federal regulations.
-Alternative 2 would require federally permitted vessels to abide by the more restrictive of state or federal regulations when fishing in state waters.
+Alternative 2 and Alternative 3 (if a commercial permit is required to sell cobia) would require federally permitted vessels to abide by the more restrictive of state or federal regulations when fishing in state waters.
 This alternative would not affect private anglers, because NOAA Fisheries Service does not currently require a recreational fishing permit and therefore does not have jurisdiction to establish permit conditions.
-The NOAA Fisheries Service does have the authority to establish permit requirements and conditions for federal for-hire and commercial permit holders who choose to have a federal fishing permit and engage in the privilege of fishing.
+NOAA Fisheries Service does have the authority to establish permit requirements and conditions for federal for-hire and commercial permit holders who choose to have a federal fishing permit and engage in the privilege of fishing.
 By requiring federal permit holders to comply with the more restrictive of state or federal regulations when fishing in state waters, the probability of overages would be reduced and there would be an increased likelihood that overfishing is prevented.